marcel41/annotation_workflow_template/docs/index.md

       with:
         path: main

+* The `name` is once more arbitrary.
 * The `path` directive clones the repo into the new folder `main`.
 * If you want to use the workflow implementation on a private repo, you need to configure a bot token (see below).
-* If you want to perform actions on a particular branch, you can use the `ref` directive (for an example, see the next section)
+* If you want to perform actions on a particular branch, you can use the `ref` directive to checkout this branch (for an example, see the next section)

 ### Installing the Python library `ms3`